ml-and-ds-papers-on-the-go/andre-ye.github.io/history/rr4/forced-founders-notes.md

   - One could only do so with Independence.
 - A formal government could better deal with uprising and civilian/military disorder.
   - The fear of disorder was a powerful tool for Independence.

+*Note: Apoligies for the briefness of this section's notes.
+I had written them entirely out, but somewhere in the version pathways the commit got mixed and all the section's progress was lost.
+Regardless, the main ideas are presented.*

 ---